Exit numbers changing on Interstate 49 in Bella Vista

 Exit 104 will become Exit 102

-Highway Department crews will update the exit signs during daylight hours.
+Highway department crews will update the exit signs during daylight hours.
 Work is expected to be completed Wednesday.
-Traffic will be controlled with the use of barrels, message boards and signs.
+Traffic will be controlled with barrels, message boards and signs.